How to Become a Foster Parent in NC: Step-by-Step Requirements

 - The role of the foster parent in the court process

-Some counties offer MAPP in person; others offer hybrid or online options.
-Attendance of the full curriculum is required before a license can be issued.
+Some counties offer the approved training in person; others offer hybrid or online options.
+Attendance of the full required curriculum is required before a license can be issued.

 Free Download